Hungarian Academy of Sciences (Magyar Tudományos Akadémia, MTA)

 The researchers and employees of the MTA - including researchers of the subsidized research units and Momentum research groups - should make their scientific publications open access.
 Open access could be achieved by i.) self-archiving in institutional or discipline-based repositories, ii.) publishing them in open access journals or in hybrid journals offering paid open access.
 The mandate is obligatory for all scientific publications submitted for publication after January 1st, 2013.
 Open access for scientific publications submitted before 2013, or published already, is recommended (through repositories).

 MTA funded authors can publish their article open access in an Elsevier open access journal or in a journal which supports open access publishing (hybrid).

 To choose the gold open access option a publication fee is payable by the author.
 Authors will need to pay this using their grant money when publishing in a journal which supports open access publishing (hybrid); authors can apply to MTA for additional open access funds when publishing in an Elsevier open access journal.
-Elsevier's fees range from 500 – 5000 US Dollars per publication.
+Elsevier's fees range between c$150 and c$5000 US Dollars per publication.
 Visit the individual journal homepages for specific open access pricing information.